sokcryptojacking/SoK/README.md

 ## 2. PublicWWW Dataset

-PublicWWW dataset consists of two domain lists and two keyword lists.
+The PublicWWW dataset consists of two domain lists and two keyword lists.

 1. "known_service_provider_domain_list.csv": This file contains the domains with the publicly known service providers.
-The list also includes service provider name for each domain and associated keyword.
+The list also includes the service provider name for each domain and associated keyword.
 Please note that some of the domain use multiple service providers.
 2. "unknown_service_provider_domain_list.csv": This file contains the domains with unknown service providers.
 The second column includes the keyword that is used to identify this domain.
-3. "service provider keywords.csv": This file contains the keywords that can be used to uniquely identify the 14 service providers.
+3. "service provider keywords.csv": This file contains the keywords that can be used to identify the 14 service providers uniquely.
-4. "unknown service provider keywords.csv": This file contains the keywords that can be used to identify the cryptominer but the associated service provider is unknown.
+4. "unknown service provider keywords.csv": This file contains the keywords that can be used to identify the cryptominer, but the associated service provider is unknown.

 ### Reproducibility of PublicWW Dataset: